CharlyCst/tendermock/readme.md

 ## TODO:

-1. Stores Mock parameters (e.g. `client_def`, `client_type`...)
-	- See icb modules
-2. Setup an HTTP server
+- Setup an HTTP server
 	- Let's use Hyper
-3. Deserialize IBC protobuf queries
+- Deserialize IBC jsonRPC queries
-4. Serialize response
+- Serialize response

 **Storage**:
 The light client relies on two functions from Tendermint RPC: